-As a £9m turnover charity that supports, empowers and represents 34,000 students, we cannot do this alone.
+As a £9m turnover charity that supports, empowers and represents 34,000 students, we have significant resources, but we cannot do this alone.

-We are looking for a person with the drive and knowledge to ensure that we remain ambitious whilst also utilising our resources effectively.
-As well as sitting on our Trustee Board, our new Lay Trustee will also Chair our Performance Sub-committee.
-Performance is key in ensuring that we are effective, particularly with our commercial operations, providing assurance that we are doing right by the students we serve.
+We are looking for a Lay Trustee with the drive and knowledge to ensure that we remain ambitious whilst also utilising our resources effectively.
+As well as sitting on our Trustee Board, our new Lay Trustee will also Chair our Governance & Policy Sub-committee.
+This committee provides essential oversight of our Union’s democratic and election processes, as well as overseeing our governance processes, and policies and procedures that apply to our members (students of King’s College London).

-Our ideal candidate is someone who is keen to cut red-tape and eliminate bureaucracy where they see it.
-Someone who can help us to evolve successfully in a post-Covid-19 world.
+Someone who is keen to cut red tape and eliminate bureaucracy where they see it, and provide appropriate challenge and support to help us evolve successfully in a post-Covid-19 world, would be perfect.

-With our diverse student body, we encourage applications from people from all walks of life, whether you identify as a person from an ethnic minority community, come from a working-class background or have overcome systemic challenges.
-We recognise that Board diversity is key to effective decision-making, as well as ensuring that KCLSU Trustees have the trust and confidence of our diverse student body.
+We are proud to have a diverse and inclusive student body, staff team and board of Trustees.
+We encourage applications from people from all walks of life, whether you identify as a person from an ethnic minority community, come from a working class background or have overcome systemic challenges.
+We recognise that Board diversity is key to effective decision making, as well as ensuring that KCLSU Trustees have the trust and confidence of our diverse student body.

 We are King’s College London Students’ Union (KCLSU).

-As a student-led organisation, the trustee board that I chair, is made up of six elected student officers, four elected student trustees and four co-opted lay trustees.
-The Board and each subcommittee has a majority membership of student trustees to ensure that we are truly student focused, that we are truly representative of the views of our diverse student body.
-With over 300 student groups and 8 liberation networks each chaired by part time student representative; we are led by students, for students at every level.
+As a student-led organisation, the Trustee Board that I chair is made up of six elected student officers, four elected student trustees and four co-opted lay trustees.
+The Board and each sub-committee has a majority membership of student trustees to ensure that we’re truly student focused, and that we’re truly representative of the views of our diverse student body.
+With over 300 student groups and 10 liberation networks, each chaired by part-time student representatives, we’re led by students for students at every level.

-We are the oldest Students’ Union in the UK, at 147 years old however that does not mean that we are stuck in the past.
-With our new Strategy 2025, we are agile in ensuring that we are constantly iterating and evolving to ensure students are supported.
-King’s has one of the most diverse student body in the Russell Group.
+We’re the oldest Students’ Union in the UK, at 147 years old however that does not mean that we’re stuck in the past.
+With our Strategy 2025, we’re agile in ensuring that we’re constantly iterating and evolving to ensure students are supported.
+King’s has one of the most diverse student bodies in the Russell Group and KCLSU must reflect and respond to the needs of our diverse student population.
 KCLSU as an organisation is committed to using our power to help challenge discrimination, resist against structural oppression, and institutional racism.

 Who are we looking for?

-I want to encourage anyone who does not feel that they are good enough – to apply.
-If you do not put yourself forward you will never know otherwise.
+I want to encourage anyone who doesn’t feel that they’re good enough – to apply.
+If you don’t put yourself forward you’ll never know otherwise.
+I suffered a lot from imposter syndrome at the beginning of my role, but I’ve grown more than I ever expected as a trustee.
 As an SU with a diverse student body, we would welcome applications from people from all walks of life, whether you identify as a person of colour, or rose up through the ranks after overcoming systemic challenges of being from a working class background.
 Without this diversity of experience, we cannot represent our diverse student body.

-Someone who is willing to serve the students leading this amazing organisation.
-If this is you, read ahead.
+Someone who’s willing to serve the students leading this amazing organisation.
+If this is you, read on and we look forward to receiving your application.

 With kind regards,